pau1o-hs/Learned-Motion-Matching/README.md

 <details>
 	<summary>---------</summary>

-- Clone this repository
+- Download the Source code from the latest tag <a href="https://github.com/pau1o-hs/Learned-Motion-Matching/tags">here</a>
-- Download the Unity sample project <a href="https://github.com/pau1o-hs/Learned-Motion-Matching/releases">here</a>.
+- Download the Unity sample project from the latest tag <a href="https://github.com/pau1o-hs/Learned-Motion-Matching/tags">here</a>.

 \* Install the **Barracuda** package inside of Unity’s Package Manager (Window->Package Manager)
 </details>